 Yachting New Zealand requires that all New Zealand registered yachts are equipped with various safety gear.
 A grab bag is one of those items, along with some specific items.
 Here is what is in ours:

-I bought Andrew an ACR RapidDitch Bag.
+ACR RapidDitch Bag.
 It floats as per the Yachting NZ regulations and we have added a spliced two metre long lanyard – which presumably you could use to tie it on to the life raft.
 It has got pockets for various bits & bobs and elastic loops to hold things in place.
 It can also be mounted in an easily accessible area.
 Perhaps under the chart table or in the quarter berth.
-Not sure yet, we will find a suitable place on Astrolabe I am sure, but for now we just stow it near the companionway when we are doing a passage on Wildy.
+I just stow it near the companionway when we are doing a passage on Wildy.
+Just make sure its secured so that it wouldn’t fall out of the boat if you capsized.

 EPIRB stands for Emergency Position Indicating Rescue Beacon.
-We have got two ACR Personal Locator Beacons which we actually carry in our pockets (should we get washed over the side) and we will get a new boat EPIRB for Astrolabe too.
+We have got two ACR Personal Locator Beacons which we actually carry in our pockets (should we get washed over the side) You should have a boat EPIRB too.
 It is important that the EPIRB is registered in your home country and has up to date contact info.
 If we do have to set off an EPIRB we will set them off one at a time.
 They only have limited battery life, so you shouldn’t set them all off at once.

 First Aid Kit